Irma threatens to disturb Florida's final resting places

 When coffins are disinterred, the U.S. Department of Health and Human Services' National Disaster Medical System can help by providing expertise to local medical examiners overwhelmed by a storm such as Irma.

-The department's so-called Disaster Mortuary Operational Response Teams already had to return displaced coffins after Harvey, said Health and Human Services spokeswoman Gretchen Michael.
+The department's so-called Disaster Mortuary Operational Response Teams was not deployed after Harvey, said Health and Human Services spokeswoman Gretchen Michael.

 At the Hollywood Community Cemetery in Orange, Texas, floodwaters generated by Harvey caused three coffins to emerge out of concrete vaults.
 One of them contained the remains of Dewey Mosby, who died in 2003 at the age of 82.